 Suggested improvements can also be found in the above documents, which include recommendations such as:

 - Floor insulation

 - Low energy lighting for all fixed outlets

 - Replace single glazed windows with low-E double-glazed windows

 - Solar photovoltaic panels

 Of course, there are exemptions but these are granted personally to the landlord and are not allowed to be passed over to a new landlord or owner.
 To determine if your property qualifies for an exemption you will need to provide evidence to the PRS Exemption Register, a centralised self-certification register.
-Allowances have been made for new landlords who take on a property after 1st April 2018 with a rating of below an ‘E’, giving them 6 months to undertake the necessary work.
 A full list of the exemptions can be found in the landlord guidance.